-PET's vertical integration includes LSI production by MOS Technology, and when the dust settles down, this may well be the deciding factor.
-Initially, the TRS-80 had an edge because it was designed with LSI already in high production from second-sourced suppliers.
-MOS Technology has had to cope with the learning-curve problems of getting their new LSI RAM and ROM chips into overseas production.
+PET's vertical integration includes LSI production by MOS Technology, and when the dust settles down this may well be the deciding factor.
+Initially the TRS-80 had an edge because they designed it with LSI already in high production from second sourced suppliers.
+MOS Technology has had to cope with the "learning curve" problems of getting their new LSI RAM and ROM chips into overseas production.
 These two items account for most of the costs of the respective CPU boards (see Photo 2).

-As the learning curve progresses, the tables should turn and give the PET a clear-cut advantage over all comers.
-PET's in-house volume base for the 6550 (4K, 5 V, static RAM) could even make this chip a darkhorse contender in the 4K memory field.
-In fact, 1'm so impressed with its performance (despite four defective chips) that 1'm designing it into a 6800-based controller system.
+As the Learning curve progresses, the tables should turn and give the PET a clear cut advantage over all comers, including Bally.
+PET's in-house volume base for the 6550 (4K, 5V, static RAM) could even make this chip a dark horse contender in the 4K memory field.
+In fact, I'm so impressed with its performance (in spite of four defective chips) that I'm designing it into a 6800 based controller system.

 The third factor in vertical integration is marketing.
-In this area, the small (often garagetype) computer company is going to have a very, very rough time in the next year or two.
-Radio Shack, with its massive string of franchised outlets, has a clear-cut advantage, and its parent company (Tandy) is opening a string of computer stores.

-In marketing, the PET is a phenomenon, so far.
-The Commodore calculators survived in a cutthroat marketplace; so this, along with KIM, gives the PET a solid foundation.
+In this area, the small (often "garage" type) computer company is going to have a very, very rough time in the next year or two.
+Radio Shack with its massive string of franchised outlets has a clear cut advantage, and its parent company (Tandy) is opening a string of computer stores.
+Another big contender in this area is Bally with the high-powered, hard-sell J.S. and A. doing a spectacular job with what I personally consider to be misleading (but "legal")advertising.
+In this area the PET is a phenomenon, so far.
+The Commodore calculators survived in a cutthroat marketplace, so this, along with KIM, gives the PET a solid foundation.
 It's been further augmented by bringing in experienced personnel from competitors in the field.
-Any newcomer will think twice before going up against this kind of marketing competition-the blue chips in this game are expensive.
+Any newcomer will think twice before going up against this kind of marketing competition -- the blue chips in this game are expensive.